Interleaving Natural Language Prompting with Code Editing for Solving Programming Tasks with Generative AI Models: Methodology

-A total of $355$ students engaged with the programming tasks. $354$ of them attempted the Basic Functions problems, with $318$ ($89.6\%$) successfully solving every problem.
-Additionally, $135$ students ($38.0\%$) attempted at least one Advanced Functions problem, and $53$ ($14.9\%$) at least one from the Classes \& Functions category; $52$ students ($14.6\%$) attempted problems from all three categories.
-Among the $355$ students, $330$ completed all three tests throughout the semester.
+\looseness-1A total of $355$ students engaged with the tasks. $354$ of them attempted the Basic Functions problems, with $318$ ($89.6\%$) solving every problem.
+Additionally, $135$ students ($38.0\%$) attempted at least one Advanced Functions problem, and $53$ ($14.9\%$) at least one from the Classes \& Functions category; $52$ students ($14.6\%$) attempted problems from all categories.
+Among the students, $330$ completed all three tests throughout the semester.
 To analyze competence effects, we split students based on average test scores: $180$ scored $\geq8$ and $150$ scored $<8$.
-The median was $7.67$, which we rounded to the nearest whole number (i.e., $8$) to yield two groups of comparable size.
+The median was $7.67$, which we rounded to the nearest integer (i.e., $8$), yielding two groups of comparable size.

+To analyze differences between problems of different difficulties and students with different competences, we conducted pairwise Mann-Whitney U tests~\citep{mann1947test} to see if the distributions are different.

 \begingroup \endgroup